 The first command line sets up the initial velocity and altitude to allow the X15 to glide down.
-Note that if you fire up the engine, it will burn for only about two minutes and then run out of fuel - but you will go very, very fast!
-The second command line example will start up the C172 on the end of the runway.
+Note that if you fire up the engine, it

 Check out the JSBSim home page at http://jsbsim.sf.net.
 Please report any bugs to jsb@hal-pc.org, or apeden@earthlink.net, or post on the jsbsim web site using the SourceForge bug tracking system for the project.